 How will the course work?
-Students will read the textbook Classical Myth (7th Edition), by Barry B. Powell (Pearson, 2012).
-There is an eTextbook available for purchase.
-Please get the 7th edition, even if you find a cheaper copy of the 6th or 5th.
-This textbook has its own website which contains study pages and interactive, self-correcting quizzes.
-There will be also assigned a few brief readings available over the internet (see below).
-Students will complete the exercises at the textbook web site and email them to me.
+Students will read the textbook Classical Myth (8th Edition), by Barry B. Powell (Pearson, 2014).
+Please get the 8th edition, even if you find a cheaper copy of the 6th or 7th.
+Students will complete weekly exercises (self-correcting quizzes) under Assignments at Blackboard.
 Note that I also have a myth web site with many study guides and links to other resources.

 A. Weekly exercises for each chapter: